Greater Upper Marlboro, Maryland

-Greater Upper Marlboro is an area of Prince George's County, Maryland that completely surrounds Upper Marlboro, the county seat.
+Greater Upper Marlboro is an area of Prince George's County, Maryland, United States, that completely surrounds Upper Marlboro, the county seat.
 It was formerly a census-designated place (CDP), with a population of 18,720 at the 2000 census.
 However, the 2010 census divided the area into several smaller CDPs, including portions of Marlboro Meadows, Brock Hall, Marlboro Village, Queenland, and Croom.

 Geography

 Greater Upper Marlboro is located at 38.827569°N 76.751173°W.

 According to the U.S. Census Bureau, Greater Upper Marlboro (red area on this map) had a total area of 37.5 sqmi, of which 37.2 sqmi was land and 0.3 sqmi, or 0.75%, was water.
 The local zip code mailing address of "Greater Upper Marlboro", however, covers 77 sqmi of territory and includes additional areas west and south of the red area, extending from the Capital Beltway (Largo, Westphalia, and New Orchard areas) on the west to the Patuxent River/county line on the east, and far southward into the rural Croom and Nottingham, Naylor, and Rosaryville areas (greatly below the map's red area).